dwjoyce/pythonbook/01 - Python as a Calculator.rst

 1. Type the Python line to work out 3 plus 5 divided by 2.
 2. Type the Python line to work out 4 times 2 minus 7.
-3. To convert from celsius to fahrenheit temperature, you multiply the celsius by 9 divided by 5, and add 32.
-If the Celsius is 40, what is the fahrenheit reading?
+3. To convert from Celsius to Fahrenheit temperature, you multiply the Celsius by 9 divided by 5, and add 32.
+If the Celsius is 40, what is the Fahrenheit reading?
 4. Type the Python line to work out 7 to the power of 6.
 5. Type the Python lines to work out the quotient and remainder of 11 divided by 4.